 Williams was not the only black man to serve in the armed services at this time.
 There are numerous records of black sailors.
 George Roberts, a free black, served on the privateers Chasseur ("Pride of Baltimore") and Sarah Ann.
 Charles Ball was a Seaman in Commodore Joshua Barney's U.S. Chesapeake Flotilla who later published his memoirs in 1836.

-Gabriel Roulson was an Ordinary Seaman on the U.S. Sloop of War Ontario.
-Baltimore also had many skilled free blacks who, as naval mechanics, sailmakers, riggers, carpenters and ship caulkers, helped build naval ships and privateers that would bring war to the British merchant fleet and navy.
-Many of these men and slaves helped construct gun carriages and build defenses.
-Williams is unique because he served in the U.S. Army, a branch of the armed services that was almost exclusively white at the time.
+Gabriel Roulson was an Ordinary Seaman on the U.S. Sloop of War Ontario. .
+Many other free black men worked in Baltimore during the period as also had many skilled free blacks who, as naval mechanics, sailmakers, riggers, carpenters, and ship caulkers.
+Their work constructing helped build naval ships and privateers that helped make it possible for the United States to bring war to the British merchant fleet and navy.
+Many free black men, sometimes working alongside enslaved persons slaves constructed gun carriages and built defenses.
+Williams/Hall is unique because he served in the U.S. Army, a branch of the armed services that was almost exclusively white at the time.

-All Americans can take pride in the contribution of Williams and other blacks whose names may be lost to history, who fought beside white defenders and helped save Baltimore during its time of crisis in 1814.
+All Americans can take pride in the contribution of Williams/Hall and other blacks whose names are sometimes hiding in plain sight in the historical record may be lost to history.
+These brave men made important contributions in defense of fought beside white defenders and helped save Baltimore during its time of crisis in 1814.